DamianSkipiol/d3-area-proportional-simple-venn/README.md

 What?
 Why?
 There are many times where you know a given population of 2 sets as well as the overlap (commonality) between them and want a visual of it.
 That's where areaPorportionalSimpleVenn comes in.
 You could do brush up on your college math and derive equations to solve for the distance in between the 2 circles but then you'd realize that it's easier to just have the computer repeatedly calculate the area between the circles until it comes up with an answer that is very close to your own area (overlap).

 2 circles are easy.
-More than 2 circles requires a PhD in Math which I do not posess, (although I am a doctor).
+More than 2 circles requires a PhD in Math which I do not posess.

 To help us solve this problem, we're taking the information and graphing it on graph paper with circles that are at most 2 units high/wide.